Hosea 1: Superscription (1:1)

-The activities of Hosea was mainly in the second half of 8th century BCE, from the reign of Jeroboam (c.
+The activities of Hosea was mainly in the second half of the 8th century BCE, from the reign of Jeroboam (c.
 787-747 BCE; the last year of Jeroboam coincides with the 15th of Uzziah) to the reign of Hoshea (c.
 731-722 BCE) in the northern kingdom of Israel, which may coincide with the first year of Hezekiah (of the Kingdom of Judah), for about 69 years, Despite reigning earlier than most king's of Judah listed here, Jeroboam king of Israel is mentioned last, because Hosea's prophecy starts in Jeroboam's reign and mainly against the kingdom of Israel.
 Apparently Hosea was contemporary with the prophets Isaiah (cf. Isaiah 1:1), Amos, and Micah, as well as Lycurgus the lawgiver of the Lacedemonians, and Hesiod the Greek poet.
 During Hosea's lifetime, the city of Rome began to be built.

 The children of Hosea's marriage with Gomer (1:2–9)

 This part records the account of Hosea marrying Gomer and having three children 'bearing sign-names of judgement for Israel'.